How to Maintain Your Rental Property

 In terms of building safety, it’s important to abide by the appropriate number of residents.
 If your unit is overcrowded, it can be risky especially during an emergency.
 For example, if a fire occurs, exiting the unit may take longer or it can be blocked with too many people.

-Landlords also need to regularly check their home systems to make sure that they’re in working order.
+Landlords also need to regularly check their home systems to make sure that they’re in working order and comply with all safety regulations.
 Any malfunction in the plumbing and electrical system can bring discomfort to the occupants.

 Common Areas